 - Borrowers that have properties that are not currently cash flow producing: A borrower might have a property that is not fully occupied or totally vacant.
 For example, a client might own a building that is in a great location, but they have only occupied twenty percent of the building.
 This building still could be very valuable as collateral due to its location and property type.
 Most conforming lenders require at least a minimum debt service coverage ratio (DSCR) and would not lend on a property that falls substantially below their DSCR.

-A no-doc lender can help clients in all of these five categories since they are underwriting solely on the asset and not the borrowers credit, income, or payment ability.
-A true no-doc lender is also able to understand the true value of the property even if it is not currently cash flow producing.
+A private lender can help clients in all of these five categories since they are underwriting solely on the asset and not the borrowers credit, income, or payment ability.
+A true private lender is also able to understand the true value of the property even if it is not currently cash flow producing.